 Welcome to the Department of English!
 Below you will find information that will help you plan your studies in the department.
 If you need more help, contact your study counsellor.

-For incoming students we have prepared the HELP booklet which will explain everything you need to know about studying with us.
-Find the booklet both for BA and MA students below:
+For incoming students we have prepared a HELP booklet which will explain everything you need to know about studying with us.

 For crucial information on departmental writing standards, style sheets, and plagiarism, see the Writing Academic Papers page.

 At the Department of English, we place value on respectful communication.
 The Conduct and Correspondence Guidelines.pdf (PDF, 139KB) explain your instructors' expectations in terms of communication, with an emphasis on email etiquette.